Platy Fish Care Made Easy: Keep Your Fish Happy and Healthy

 Lifespan

-The lifespan of platy fish can vary based on various factors, including their environment, diet, and overall care.
+The lifespan of platy fish can vary based on several factors, including their environment, diet, and overall care.
 On average, platy fish tend to live for about 2 to 3 years in captivity.
-However, with excellent care, some individuals may live a bit longer, possibly reaching up to 4 years or more.
+However, with excellent care, some individuals may thrive and reach ages of up to 4 years or more.

 Body